scrabbletank/farhome-rules/rulesdoc.md

 A sickening beam blasts a creature in range you can see.
 Make a spellcasting roll against the creatures stamina.
 On success the target gains Poison 1 for the next 10 minutes, or Poison 2 on a critical.

-Add a target for every level above 1st.
+Add a target for every level cast above 1st.

 ___
 #### Sword Burst